-The Eckerd Quality team routinely provides performance and quality data to the Eckerd Management Division to assist them in the on-going management of Eckerd ECA subcontracts in both Circuit 6 and Circuit 13.
-Additionally, when requested by the Eckerd Contract Division, Eckerd Quality Staff will participate in annual contract monitoring of these subcontractors.
-The contracting function for both Circuits has been moved into the Eckerd Quality Spoke and now reports to the Chief of Performance and Quality.
+The ECCA Quality team routinely provides performance and quality data to the Eckerd Connects Contracts Division to assist them in the ongoing management of Eckerd Connects ECCA subcontracts in both Circuit 6 and Circuit 13.
+Additionally, when requested by the Eckerd Connects Contracts Division, ECCA Quality Staff will participate in annual contract monitoring of these subcontractors.